 Stretching out your dress shoes will result in a permanent alteration to their shape.
 If your shoes are just a little too tight and the end is in sight, then you should carry on breaking them in rather than stretching them, as painful as this may be.

-In the end, your shoe should mold to your foot and be more comfortable to wear, but perhaps you have chosen a style that does not fit your foot shape properly.
+In the end, your shoe should mold to your foot and be more comfortable to wear, but perhaps you’ve chosen a style that doesn’t fit your foot shape properly.
 You can make your dress shoes more comfortable by stretching out the leather.
 How do you do this?

 Wear Thick Socks and Apply Heat

-One of the most popular methods of stretching leather is to apply heat to your shoes directly while wearing them with thick socks.
-This speeds up the stretching process.
-Many who try out this method use a hair dryer to create the heat.
-This added heat can help the material to loosen up a little more quickly than it would otherwise.
+One of the most popular methods of stretching leather shoes is to apply heat to them directly while wearing them with thick socks.
+This can speed up the stretching process.
+Many who try this method use a hairdryer to create the heat.
+This added heat can help the material to loosen up more quickly than it would otherwise.

-Make sure to just use a medium heat level and only direct it at your shoe for about 30 seconds at a time to avoid causing damage.
-If you find that certain areas fit more tightly than others, you can focus more of the heat on those spaces.
+Make sure to use a medium heat level and only direct it at your shoe for about 30 seconds at a time to avoid causing damage.
+If you find that certain areas fit more tightly than others, you can focus more of the heat on those places.

-While you are wearing them, you should move your feet around for a minute or so.
+While you’re wearing them, you should move your feet around for a minute or so.
 Try to bend your foot and the shoe.
 Leave them to cool a little and then repeat this process.

 Traditional Shoe Stretchers

-Shoe stretchers, which are usually made from cedarwood, are widely available online but are not the cheapest item to purchase.
-If you constantly need to stretch out your shoes, particularly if you have broad feet, then you may want to think about investing in these specialist tools.
+Cedarwood shoe stretchers are widely available online but are not the cheapest item to purchase.
+If you always need to stretch out your shoes, particularly if you have broad feet, then you may want to think about investing in these specialist tools.

-Shoe stretchers are foot-shaped and are placed into the shoe in the same way a foot would.
-They are left in the shoe overnight and will stretch your shoe.
+Shoe stretchers are foot-shaped and placed into the shoe in the same way a foot would.
+They’re left in the shoe overnight and will stretch your shoe.
 Some shoe stretchers have separate parts for stretching out the toe area.
 Less traditionally, you may choose to insert other objects into your dress shoes to stretch them out.

-Make sure not to use anything in the shoe that is pointed or oddly shaped, as this can result in the shoe stretching in some odd ways.
-If you can use a standard shoe stretcher, that’s going to be the next best option to wearing them around yourself until they’ve stretched out.
+Make sure not to use anything in the shoe that’s pointed or oddly shaped, as this can result in the shoe stretching in some odd ways.
+If you can, use a standard cedarwood shoe stretcher, which is the next best option to wearing them around yourself until they’ve stretched out.

 Yes, a potato.
 Stuff it into your shoe and leave it overnight.
-A potato will actually absorb bad odors and it is strong enough to be stuffed into the shoe.
-While this may sound like a ridiculous idea, it is actually quite clever as well as economical.
+A potato will absorb bad odors, and it’s strong enough to be stuffed into the shoe.
+While this may sound like a ridiculous idea, it’s actually quite intelligent as well as economical.

 To stretch out their boots, cowboys would fill their boots with oats and then some water.
 The oats would swell up and stretch out their boots.
 This is a very quirky method.
-If your budget is super tight but you are looking for a way to stretch your shoes and happen to have some oats in your pantry, then go ahead.
+If your budget is super tight, but you’re looking for a way to stretch your shoes and happen to have some oats in your pantry, then go ahead.

 Do remember that this is a messy process.
-As much as you might like the quirky idea of stretching your shoe by using oats, remember that it will be a massive waste of time and effort if you do not use enough.
+As much as you might like the unique idea of stretching your shoe by using oats, remember it will be a massive waste of time and effort if you don’t use enough.

-It’s generally a better idea to use a more standard method or take your time to find a pair of cowboy boots that fit correctly to begin with.
-This can make the shopping process take a little more time, but your feet will be thanking you when they aren’t covered in blisters.
+It’s generally a better idea to use a more standard method or take your time to find a pair of cowboy boots that fit correctly, to begin with.
+This may make the shopping process a little longer, but your feet will thank you when they’re not covered in blisters.

-However, the leather may be damaged, so you might need to apply something to the leather afterwards.
-You can apply a leather oil, leather conditioner, saddle soap or polish to your shoes after they have stretched.
+However, the leather may be damaged, so you might need to apply something to the leather afterward.
+You can use a leather oil, leather conditioner, saddle soap, or polish to your shoes after they’ve stretched.

-This also isn’t a highly recommended method, but of course the choice is up to you.
-It’s typically a much better option to just wear the shoes and try to stretch them out yourself for short periods throughout the day.
+This also isn’t a highly recommended method, but of course, the choice is up to you.
+It’s typically a better option to wear the shoes and try to stretch them out yourself for short periods throughout the day.
 It might take more time, but at least your shoes will have a much lower chance of being ruined.

 An Australian bride desperately needed to stretch out her wedding shoes.
 Craftily, she made her own shoe stretchers.
 She used foot-shaped water bottles filled with water and covered with cloth.
 She placed these in her shoes and left them for a few days.
 Presto!
 Stretched shoes!

-This is a truly unique option, but it’s not impossible to apply.
-Like any of the less conventional methods out there, do make sure to be careful not to place too much pressure on the shoes and give them plenty of time to stretch out well.
+This is an unusual option, but it’s not impossible to apply.
+Like any of the less conventional methods out there, make sure to be careful not to place too much pressure on the shoes and give them plenty of time to stretch out well.

 Magic Alcohol Rubbing Spray

-This is typically thought of as an option to use in a pinch.
-Generally speaking, the quicker methods can stand more of a chance of stretching the shoes out too much or just causing damage to the shoes themselves.
+This could be used as an option to use in a pinch.
+Generally speaking, the quicker methods stand more of a chance of stretching the shoes out too much or causing damage to the shoes themselves.
 If you have the time, it’s far better to stretch them out yourself.